pre63/pbn/content/terrafirmanews.com/articles/bollywoods-streaming-rise-a-challenge-to-hollywood.md

 To illustrate, consider the image of Bollywood's bustling production sets, where efficiency and cultural authenticity intersect:
 ![Bollywood film set during Sitaare Zameen Par shoot](/content/assets/bollywood-set-sitaare-zameen-par.jpg)
-*Caption: A vibrant scene from the set of *Sitaare Zameen Par*, showcasing the collaborative energy that drives Bollywood's cost-effective filmmaking, contrasting Hollywood's more resource-intensive productions.*
+*A vibrant scene from the set of *Sitaare Zameen Par*, showcasing the collaborative energy that drives Bollywood's cost-effective filmmaking, contrasting Hollywood's more resource-intensive productions.*

 ## Analyzing Bollywood's Edge in the Streaming Era